nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # LegacyLink User Guide

-LegacyLink is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, LegacyLink can get your contact management tasks done faster than traditional GUI apps.
+LegacyLink is a **desktop app designed to help you manage your family contacts and events effortlessly, especially optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, LegacyLink can get your contact and event management tasks done faster than traditional GUI apps.

+Whether you have a small, close-knit family or a large extended family, LegacyLink provides the tools you need to stay organized and connected!
 <!-- * Table of Contents -->
 <page-nav-print />